ggarg0/metro-rail/README.md

 1. clone this repo
 $ git clone https://github.com/ggarg0/metro-rail

-2. Once cloned, Go inside the metro-rail directory and execute
+2. Once cloned, go inside the metro-rail directory and execute
 $ mvn clean install
 This will build the project

-3. Once project is build, Copy the property file [https://github.com/ggarg0/metro-rail/blob/main/src/main/resources/application.properties] in a temp folder and modify the below property to put the logs at yours system desired folder logging.file.path= path_to_generate_log_file
+3. Once project is built, Copy the property file [https://github.com/ggarg0/metro-rail/blob/main/src/main/resources/application.properties] in a temp folder and modify the below property to put the logs at your system desired folder logging.file.path= path_to_generate_log_file
 example:
 logging.file.path= /Users/Work/metro-rail/logs